Updated: Sep 10

 There’s nothing that will make you feel more helpless, frustrated, resentful, and hopeless than a wife you have to beg to go to marriage counseling who doesn’t want to go and doesn’t see the need.
 Women already know this feeling, because they’re typically the ones who suggest marriage counseling, and we’re the ones who refuse to go.

 However, the good news is that a marriage coach only requires one person (You) to be committed to the process, and in turn, empowering you to take responsibility for making changes with or without the cooperation of your wife.
-Yes, your wife’s cooperation would make things a lot easier, but thank goodness it’s not absolutely necessary to save your marriage.
+Yes, your wife’s cooperation would make things a lot easier, but thank goodness it’s not absolutely necessary to get to the root causes of your marital struggles and save your marriage.

 Reason 7: Marriage counseling is one of the most expensive ways to try to save your marriage; whereas, a marriage coach is one of the most effective and efficient ways to strengthen it.